Pranjal360Agarwal/GrandStrategist-AI/README.md

 ## 1. Play vs Computer (AI Mode)

 Engage in a chess match against an AI-powered computer opponent.
-The AI employs sophisticated algorithms and strategies to make intelligent moves.
+The AI employs sophisticated algorithms and strategies to make intelligent move.
 The difficulty level can be adjusted to suit different skill levels.

 ## 2. Player vs Player